 3. What is your philosophy on reading? (for example, some people have to finish every book they start)

-I am one of those people that has to finish a book once they start it, and I hate that so much but I can’t help it (not yet anyway).I am one of those people that has to finish a book once they start it, and I hate that so much but I can’t… Click To Tweet
+I am one of those people that has to finish a book once they start it, and I hate that so much but I can’t help it (not yet anyway).I am one of those people that has to finish a book once they start it, and I hate that so much but I can’t help it.
+Click To Tweet

 Used to love really big books when I was less busy, but these days?
 The fewer the number of pages, the better/easier to finish during that boring clinical meeting or calls that allow you time to human.